-In the cities and industrial centres especially, there was an increasingly visible disparity between a tiny, conspicuously wealthy flagrant aristocracy and the number of toiling workers living in abject poverty.
+In the cities and industrial centres especially, there was an increasingly visible disparity between a tiny, conspicuously wealthy (and often flagrant) aristocracy and the number of toiling workers living in abject poverty.
 These conditions might have instigated a revolution, but things appeared to stay the same.
 There were demos, strikes and protest, but not the spark.
-That occurred in 1905, when the Tsar was forced into creating a Duma after defeat by Japan over Korea and a massacre in front of the Winter Palace by his own troops.
+That occurred in 1905, when the Tsar was forced into creating a Duma, after defeat by Japan over Korea and a massacre in front of the Narva Gate by his own troops (who hoped to see the Tsar at the Winter Palace).
 All the same, most people (especially those in the countryside) carried on as before.

 During these last few years of peace before World War One, political opinions differed on how to achieve an alternative to Tsarism.
 Nationalists made the point that it was the figure of the Tsar that held the country together and Russia only existed as it did because of its centralised structure.
 Moderates advocated gradual reform or even Constitutional Monarchy- something Nicolas II could never have imagined, let alone condoned.
 But the steely eyed Vladimir Lenin wanted to instigate a worker’s revolution to overthrow the Tsar and split from the Non Marxist ‘Socialist Revolutionary Party’ during 1903.
 The moderate ‘Mensheviks’ as they were called, distrusted Lenin, thanks to his dictatorial methods and hardline Marxist approach.
 But his followers- the Social Democrats- became known to history forever after as the ‘Bolsheviks’ and later on ‘Communists’.
 Among their number was a wily Georgian gangster named Joseph Dzhugashvili, who like Vladimir Ilyich Ulyanov aka ‘Lenin’ or ‘Man of Iron’ had changed his name to ‘Stalin’ (‘Man of Steel’).
 But until relatively late in the story, these Bolshevik ‘radicals’ were see as nothing more than a faction of a faction.
 Nobody then realised they would become the inheritors of an empire.